-Weinstein Company files for bankruptcy protection
+Weinstein Company files for bankruptcy protection and nullifies employee NDAs

 "While we had hoped to reach a sale out of court, the Board is pleased to have a plan for maximizing the value of its assets, preserving as many jobs as possible and pursuing justice for any victims," Bob Weinstein, Harvey Weinstein's brother and chairman of the company, said in a statement provided to CNNMoney.

+Other bidders could come forward and try to top Lantern's bid for the Weinstein Co. assets.

-The filing estimates the Weinstein Co's assets are valued between $500 million-$1 billion, according to court documents.
+The filing estimates the Weinstein Co. businesses are valued between $500 million and $1 billion.

-In addition, New York Attorney General Eric T. Schneiderman said The Weinstein Company will release victims of and witnesses to Weinstein's sexual misconduct from any non-disclosure agreements.
+At the same time as the bankruptcy announcement, the company said it will release victims of, and witnesses to, Weinstein's alleged sexual misconduct from any non-disclosure agreements.

+"Effective immediately, those 'agreements' end," the company said in a press release.

+The company said "no one should be afraid to speak out or coerced to stay quiet."

+New York Attorney General Eric T. Schneiderman had been pushing for this outcome for several months.

-"This is a watershed moment for efforts to address the corrosive effects of sexual misconduct in the workplace," a statement said.
+"This is a watershed moment for efforts to address the corrosive effects of sexual misconduct in the workplace," Schneiderman said Monday night.
 "The Weinstein Company's agreement to release victims of and witnesses to sexual misconduct from non-disclosure agreements -- which my office has sought throughout this investigation and litigation -- will finally enable voices that have for too long been muzzled to be heard."

 To date, dozens of women have accused Weinstein of abuse, following reports in the New York Times and the New Yorker last year about his treatment of women, including some of those with whom he's worked.
 Weinstein has been accused of rape, assault and other forms of sexual misconduct.

-He sought treatment after the allegations were made public and through a representative has repeatedly denied allegations of "non-consensual sex."
+He sought treatment after the allegations were made public.
+Through a representative he has repeatedly denied allegations of "non-consensual sex."

-The Attorney General's lawsuit against The Weinstein Company, Bob Weinstein, and Harvey Weinstein remains active and the investigation is ongoing, the office added.
+Monday night's press release from the company said Weinstein Co. "regrets that it cannot undo the damage Harvey Weinstein caused, but hopes that today's events will mark a new beginning."

-The bankruptcy filing comes after a deal to sell the studio's assets fell apart earlier this month.
+The bankruptcy filing came after a deal to sell the studio's assets fell apart earlier this month.

 An investment group led by Maria Contreras-Sweet, the former head of the U.S. Small Business Administration, had been close to acquiring all of the company's assets for $500 million but negotiations fell apart at the last minute.

+Schneiderman's civil suit against Weinstein Co., Bob Weinstein, and Harvey Weinstein remains active and the investigation is ongoing, his office said Monday.

-News of the Weinstein Co.'s bankruptcy filing comes on the same day New York Gov. Andrew Cuomo directed the Attorney General Schneiderman to review the Manhattan district attorney's handling of a 2015 sexual abuse case involving Weinstein.
+The bankruptcy was announced on the same day New York Gov. Andrew Cuomo directed Schneiderman to review the Manhattan district attorney's handling of a 2015 sexual abuse case involving Weinstein.

+This week's New York magazine features a story questioning why D.A.
+Cyrus Vance Jr. hasn't prosecuted Weinstein.

-The investigation into the DA's action follows an open letter from Time's Up, the female-led organization formed in the aftermath of the Weinstein scandal, in which the group called for a probe into District Attorney Cyrus Vance and his office "to determine the facts related to the decision not to prosecute Harvey Weinstein for sexual abuse crimes against one of his accusers, Ambra Battilana."
+Time's Up, the female-led organization formed in the aftermath of the Weinstein scandal, responded to the story by calling for a probe into Vance and his office "to determine the facts related to the decision not to prosecute Harvey Weinstein for sexual abuse crimes against one of his accusers, Ambra Battilana."

 Back in October, The New Yorker released an audio recording of Weinstein speaking with young model Ambra Battilana Gutierrez as part of a 2015 sting operation.
 The NYPD set up the sting after Gutierrez told authorities that Weinstein groped her the day before.